-If you wish to find out more about Breadtalk as a jobseeker, naturally you would head over to Breadtalk career page to learn more.
+If you wish to find out more about Breadtalk as a jobseeker, naturally you would head over to the old Breadtalk career page to learn more.

 And this is what you will learn: